Attend the 12th Annual TechTainment™

 About our hosts

-The Sandra Day O’Connor College of Law at Arizona State University (ASU Law), The Los Angeles Intellectual Property Law Association (LAIPLA), and The Wolin Family Center for Intellectual Property and The McCarthy Institute at ASU Law have partnered to produce TechTainment™ 2026.
+Los Angeles Intellectual Property Law Association (LAIPLA), The Sandra Day O’Connor College of Law at Arizona State University (ASU Law), The Wolin Family Center for Intellectual Property, and The McCarthy Institute at ASU Law have partnered for their third year to produce TechTainment™ 2026.

 The Sandra Day O’Connor College of Law at Arizona State University is a leading institution at the forefront of legal education, research and service.
 Located in Phoenix, Los Angeles and Washington, D.C., ASU Law provides a dynamic learning environment enriched by its proximity to legal, governmental and business communities.